This icon () tells you which link takes you to the new site.

-A company that is a CFC must first be foreign.
-This means it must not be resident in New Zealand, or must be treated as not being resident under a double tax agreement.
+A company that is a CFC must be foreign.
+This means it must not be tax resident in New Zealand, or must be treated as not being tax resident under a double tax agreement.
 Being incorporated in New Zealand is the most common reason for residence here, but a company may also be resident if its:

 If the company is not a foreign company, it will be liable for tax on its worldwide income as normal and the CFC rules will not apply to it.

 A non-resident company will not be a CFC unless it is controlled by New Zealand residents.
 The most common case of control is 100% ownership of the non-resident company by a New Zealand company.
 However, control exists whenever a:

 Control interests are not limited to voting rights.
 They can include:

 The rules require that the highest percentage of any of these interests is used to determine whether or not there is control.
 There are also rules that aggregate the control interests of associated persons.

 There are more details and examples on determining whether you hold an interest in a CFC in the Tax Information Bulletin Vol 2, No 3, Appendix, Controlled Foreign Companies (October 1990).